- Case Updates9.19.23

 - Appellate Results1.25.23

 In a contentious case involving allegations of negligent maintenance, inspection and security against an apartment complex owner, the Appellate Court of New Jersey affirmed the lower court's decision granting the defendant's motion for summary judgment.
-WSHB’s team, including partners Jill Mucerino and Kelly Waters, and associate Sean Shoolbraid, successfully argued that the property owner had no duty to prevent injuries sustained by plaintiff tenant resulting from a physical altercation in the complex’s parking garage and, thus, was not liable.
+WSHB’s team, including partners Jill Mucerino and Kelly Waters, successfully argued that the property owner had no duty to prevent injuries sustained by plaintiff tenant resulting from a physical altercation in the complex’s parking garage and, thus, was not liable.
 They argued that the altercation was not foreseeable and, therefore, was not within the scope of the duty owed by the owner to plaintiff.
 The Appellate Court, conducting a de novo review of the trial court’s decision, agreed.

 - Trial Results1.6.23